weijie-chen/Linear-Algebra-With-Python/README.md

 However, the crux of the course is not about proving theorems, but to demonstrate the practices and visualization of the concepts.
 Thus we will not engage in strictly precise deduction or notation, rather we aim to clarify the elusive concepts and thanks to Python/MATLAB, the task is much easier now.

 ## Prerequisites
-Though the lectures are for beginners, it is beneficial that attendants had certain amount of exposure to a little linear algebra and calculus before.
+Though the lectures are for beginners, it is beneficial that attendants had certain amount of exposure to linear algebra and calculus.

 And also the attendants are expected to have basic knowledge (3 days training would be enough) of
 - [x] Python